meilisearch/documentation/reference/features/synonyms.md

 phone => iphone
 ```

+A search for `phone` will return documents containing `iphone` as if they contained the word `phone`.

-By searching `phone`, you will get all results containing `iphone` with the same relevance.
-However, if you search for `iphone`, documents containing `phone` will not be returned in your results.
+However, if you search for `iphone`, documents containing `phone` will be ranked lower in the results due to [the typo rule](/learn/core_concepts/relevancy.md#ranking-rules).

 #### Example